 We welcome applications from previous recipients for new projects.

 Trustees make the final decisions on awards at meetings held in London three times a year (normally March, May and November) and Tokyo twice a year (normally April and October).
 Deadlines for these meetings are as follows:

 December 15th for a decision in March – this is also the annual deadline for the Butterfield Awards

-All applications to the London office must be made on the form provided by the Foundation and sent by e-mail to grants [at] gbsf.org.uk.
+All applications to the UK office must be made on the form provided by the Foundation and sent by e-mail to grants [at] gbsf.org.uk.

 For the application form for our regular grants, please click here.

 For the application form for the Butterfield Awards, please click here.

 September 30th for a decision in October